Skip To Content

 /groups/updateUsers

-The ownership for any group has been reassigned
+The ownership for any group is reassigned

 /groups/reassign